kaylavu/ai-saas/README.md

 ## Getting Started
 Step 1.
 Copy the .env.example and rename to .env

-To set up your environment variables, you will need to sign up for the following accounts :
+To set up your environment variables, you will need to sign up for the following services and obtain API keys:
 - [Clerk](https://clerk.com/) for authentication and user management, and
 - [OpenAI API](https://openai.com/)

 Step 2.
-Sign up for a [Clerk Account](https://clerk.com/) for authentication and user management.

-Step 3.
-Sign up for an OpenAI account.

-Step 1.
 Install required dependencies.
 ```
 npm i
 ```

-Step 2.
+Step 3.
 Run the development server:
 ```
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Step 3.
+Step 4.
 Create an account and log in.
-Authentication is handled using Clerk API.

 ## Demo: Chat with CHAT-GPT 3.5